Getting Started#

 sudo apt install lcov

-Tools Informations#
+Tools Information#

 Cocotb#